evelyh/thrive-wellness/deliverable-1/planning.md

 ----
 ## Highlights

+1. The list of features that our partner wants us to implement is relatively long compared to the time we have in this course, so we asked our partner to decide the priority of each feature and made an ordered list for us to start from.
+This way we can avoid the possibility of running out of time and be sure we'll finish the most important features our partner desires by the end of this course.
+2. Our partner has two finished MVPs, from last time he partnered with this course, for us to choose which one we'd like to continue working on.
+They both used React Native as frontend, but App A used Django and App B used Firebase as backend.
+Also, App B with Firebase has a better interface.
+Since Firebase has some limitation with operating on the backend as admin for our partner, we will use Django as our backend.
+Consequently, we decided to combine these two MVPs and work on the base of the frontend of App B and the backend of App A. This way we believe we can deliever our partner's needs the best.

 Specify 3 - 5 key decisions and/or insights that came up during your meetings and/or collaborative process.